Yogeshk4124/Gmail-UI-Clone/README.md

 ### Show some :heart: and star the repository to support the project

-For more contact me @[Gmail](mailto::shreyans1313@gmail.com),
+For more contact me @[Gmail](mailto::yogeshk4124@gmail.com),

 ## Facing Any Problem or need any Help:grey_question:

-Incase you need any problem or need any help write me in [issues](https://github.com/Shreyans13/Web-Template/issues) section.
+In case you face any problem or need any help write me in [issues](https://github.com/Yogeshk4124/Gmail-ui-clone/issues) section.